jtlindsey/ruby-bank-atm/README.md

 ```

 ### Testing as a customer
 Follow the on-screen prompts to test.
-If you want to change the customers, look at the seed.rb file with customers and accounts.
-Here are the 3 default customers:
+If you want to change the customers, uncomment lines 90 and 96, and then comment lines 91 and 97 the in menu.rb file.
+Save and start the app and use one of the following 3 default customers:

 **Ken Doe**
 ATM Card: